Productivity¶

 names=['sma_timeperiod', 'ema_timeperiod', 'wma_timeperiod', 'symbol'])

-- Build a Cartesian product of three DataFrames by keeping the column level "symbol" untouched.
-Same can be achieved with
+- Build a Cartesian product of three DataFrames while keeping the column level "symbol" untouched.
+This can also be done with

 vbt.pd_acc.cross(sma, ema, wma)